-Overall, governmental activities revenues increased \$1,999,802.
-Charges for services increased by \$600,183 largely due to an increase in licenses and permits revenue as a result of an increase in development within the City.
-Sales tax revenue increased \$591,629 primarily due to an increase in taxable sales within the City.
-Property tax revenue increased \$408,858 mainly due to higher appraised values and an increase in the tax rate.
-Capital grants and contributions increased \$328,684 due to an increase in grant revenue from COVID-19 relief funds.
-Governmental activities expenses increased \$1,730,475 primarily due to increases in general government from an increase in payroll expenses and expenses related to economic development incentives, and public safety from an increase in grant expenditures from COVID-19 relief funds.
+Overall, governmental activities revenues increased \$2,793,011.
+Charges for services increased by \$1,325,203 largely due to increases in building permits, court collections, impact fees, and developer contributions.
+Investment income increased \$961,208 due to an increase in total investments and interest rates.
+Sales tax revenue increased \$535,773 primarily due to an increase in taxable sales within the City.
+Governmental activities expenses increased \$18,829 primarily due to increases in interest and fiscal agent fees from an increase in expenses related to debt obligations and permits and code enforcement from an increase in development within the City.

-Overall, business-type activities revenues increased \$778,480 mainly due to an increase in charges for services from an increase in gas service charges and an increase in water and sewer revenues from an increase in customer consumption.
-Business-type activities expenses increased \$250,058 mostly due to an increase in water and sewer payroll and repair and maintenance expenses.
+Overall, business-type activities revenues increased \$186,147 mainly due to an increase in charges for services from an increase in water and sewer revenues as a result of higher customer consumption and investment income from an increase in interest rates.
+Business-type activities expenses increased \$422,177 mostly due to an increase in water and sewer repair and maintenance expenses.